HappyTetrahedron/penguard/README.md

 -   Detecting bluetooth devices and “tracking” them without making more assumptions on them

--   Implementing a protocol for the penguins to talk to the guardians
+-   (optional) Implementing a protocol for the penguins to talk to the guardians

 System Overview
 ===============